Actions & Inputs

 Size

-There are three sizes of Text Field; small, medium, and large.
-The label, input container, placeholder/input text, start and end enhancers, and assistive text change size.
-Text Inputs match the same height as the Button, to align when used together.
+The text field comes in small, medium and large.
+The label, input container, placeholder/input text, start/end enhancers and assistive text change size.
+Text inputs should match the height of the button when used together.

 Width

-The width of a Text Field can be customised appropriately for its context, using full-width or a fixed-width value.
+Customise the width of a text field using full-width or a fixed-width value.

 Placeholder text